All Products

 How is DTS billed?

-How can I view DTS bills?
+How do I view DTS bills?

 • You are still charged for a data synchronization instance during the period in which the instance is paused, regardless of whether the source or destination database can be connected.
 This is because the paused instance still consumes resources such as CPU and memory.
 After the instance is paused, DTS stops writing data to the destination database but continues trying to read logs from the source database.
 This helps resume the data synchronization instance immediately after the instance is restarted.